Transforming how the Air Force builds software

 Summary

-Business Enterprise Systems Product INnovation (BESPIN) is the U.S. Air Force’s (USAF) internal software factory — built to give airmen product teams the tools, practices, and support to deliver user-centered software.
-We’ve partnered with BESPIN leadership to stand up the factory and grow it into a mature delivery organization: defining the organizational model, building workforce and service design capacity, establishing a design studio and shared design systems, and shipping products across domains from equipment feedback to aircraft maintenance.
+Business Enterprise Systems Product INnovation (BESPIN) is the U.S. Air Force (USAF) internal software factory.
+It gives airmen product teams the tools, practices, and support to deliver user-centered software.
+We’ve partnered with BESPIN leadership to stand up the factory and grow it into a mature delivery organization.
+Our work spans defining the organizational model, building workforce and service design capacity, establishing a design studio and shared design systems, and shipping products across domains from equipment feedback to aircraft maintenance.
 The work extends to the Weather Systems Program Office, which engages us through BESPIN to modernize 75+ weather applications.

 The challenge